 PC Card Director checks the resources for most devices used by the system to avoid resource conflicts, but it does not recognize all option devices used.
-Especially if you are using the &dock., there is a possibility that the I/O port address or IRQ level might conflict with the PC Card.
+Especially if you are using the enhanced port replicator, there is a possibility that the I/O port address or IRQ level might conflict with the PC Card.